Conditional estimates on the argument of Dirichlet $L$-functions with applications to low-lying zeros: Introduction

-One can computationally approximate the integral in \eqref{lower bound proportion} for any given $\beta$.
-Consequently, when $\beta=1/2$, for instance, we find that more than $10\%$ of $\chi\bmod q$ has a zero within half of the average spacing when $q$ is large.
+One can numerically compute the integral above for any given $\beta$.
+When $\beta=1/2$, for instance, we find that more than $10\%$ of $\chi\bmod q$ has a zero within half of the average spacing when $q$ is large.
 For a rough estimate of this integral, we see from Lemma~\ref{lemma: Beurling selberg} (vi) that it is

 Hence the lower bound provided by \eqref{lower bound proportion} grows like $1-O(\frac{\log \beta}{\beta^2})$ as $\beta\to \infty$, which is slightly weaker than \eqref{zhao proportion} asymptotically.
 In fact, numerical computation indicates that \eqref{zhao proportion} outperforms \eqref{lower bound proportion} quickly after $\beta$ passes $1/2$ ($\approx 0.55$ to be precise).